This is the Archive Site for the Steel Valley Project from 1999 to 2010

 The Steel Valley Project has been in existence since 1988.
 It has successfully undertaken a very wide range of landscape and green space enhancement projects within Stocksbridge.
 These have already done much to help the regeneration of this township of over 13,000 people in the northern part of the city of Sheffield

-A five year phase of the project is recently drawing to an end.
-This is a joint project with the South Yorkshire Forest Partnership and funding of around £1 million has been made available from the Lottery Heritage Fund, local agencies and the EU.
+This archive holds the historical data about the work of the project from 1988 to 2009.
+It was a joint project with the South Yorkshire Forest Partnership and funding of around £1 million has been made available from the Lottery Heritage Fund, local agencies and the EU.
 This heritage based project aims to make this hidden landscape accessible to the widest possible community, both local people and those from the wider area of Sheffield and Barnsley.
-Through opening the area up to a wider public and developing sustainable tourism, this project will help to take pressure off the neighbouring Peak District and enhance the quaility of life of those living in Stocksbridge.
+Through opening the area up to a wider public and developing sustainable tourism, this project will help to

 The detailed findings of the Audit for each of over 80 greenspace sites in or adjacent to the built up area of Stocksbridge are online.
 These studies have been sponsored by local agencies and firms and undertaken by ecology and landscape experts from Stocksbridge.